-Ionix has created a range of proprietary high performance piezoelectric materials that can operate in high temperature, high work environments, and that enable it to supply sensors, actuators and transducers which address applications and markets not accessible to existing piezoelectric systems.
+Ionix has created a range of proprietary high performance piezoelectric materials that can operate in high temperature environments, and that enable sensors, actuators and transducers which address applications and markets not accessible to existing piezoelectric devices.

-Technical Director of Ionix and has been a Senior Research Fellow at the Institute for Materials Research, University of Leeds, UK, since 1997.
 He received his Ph.D. degree in 1997 from the University of Leeds, UK and holds M.Sc. and B.Sc. degrees in chemistry from the University of Bristol, UK.
 His research interests have included ceramic processing, preparation, and characterization of single crystals and ferroelectric thin films; actuator design and prototyping; and the use of synchrotron and neutron radiation to study stress, phase, and magnetic structure.
 Tim is responsible for the development of next generation piezoceramic materials.

-Scientific Advisor of Ionix and is Professor of Electronic Materials at the University of Leeds’ School of Chemical and Process Engineering (SCAPE) at the University of Leeds, UK.
-He holds a degree in physics from the University of Birmingham, and a Ph.D. degree in ceramic science and engineering from the University of Leeds.
+Scientific Advisor of Ionix and Professor of Electronic Materials at the University of Leeds’ School of Chemical and Process Engineering (SCAPE) at the University of Leeds, UK.
 He has spent 15 years in industrial R&D with the Plessey Company, Cookson Group, and Oxley Developments and also been a Senior Lecturer at the Swiss Federal Institute of Technology (EPFL), Lausanne.
 In 2016 Andrew was elected Fellow of the Royal Academy of Engineering.